Ham-ster-Ham/website/README.md

 Welcome to the GitHub for my website!

-Currently, I am overhauling a website I made on Neocities; and I thought i'd give GitHub a try.
+Currently, I am overhauling a website I made on Neocities; and I thought I'd port it to GitHub for fun!

-Note to self: import images for overhaul